 In Wyoming, there are no limits on how much a landlord may charge as a security deposit (or pet fee).

-Landlords generally charge 1-2 months’ rent as a security deposit, with another month’s rent for a pet deposit.
+Landlords generally charge one to two months’ rent as a security deposit.

 Allowable Deductions on Security Deposits in Wyoming